KarlHanEdn/NatHacks22NeuralSignalDecoding/README.md

 ### Usage

 To run the program, you need to have Python environment setup for [PyTorch](https://pytorch.org/).
-You can learn a model and test it using main.py as reference.
+You can learn a model and test it using main.py as reference, which takes a .mat file and split it to training/testing datasets and train/test the model.

 ### Acknowledgements